-This note contains the following information
+This note explains the following:

-1. What are the key features of the inspection? .2
+- 1. What are the key features of the inspection?

-What happens before the inspection?
+- 2. What happens before the inspection?

-3. What happens during the inspection? .2
+- 3. What happens during the inspection?

-4 What happens after the inspection?
-3
+- 4. What happens after the inspection?

 1. What are the key features of the inspection?